gtxll8/Project5-Linux-Server-Configuration/README.md

 Resources: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-logwatch-log-analyzer-and-reporter-on-a-vps

 ###### Step 2 - Configuring local timezone to UTC
-Even though the instance from amazon had UTC already, am listing below the commands for reference:
+Even though the instance from amazon was on UTC already, am listing below the commands for reference:

 ```
 dpkg-reconfigure tzdata